InnovateForVegas/.github/CONTRIBUTING.md

 [Code of Conduct - Innovate for Vegas Foundation](https://github.com/InnovateForVegas/.github/blob/main/CODE_OF_CONDUCT.md)

+## Right to Refuse

+The Innovate for Vegas Foundation reserves the right to reject submissions and to refuse participation in any case where submissions do not adhere to the requirements stipulated in this document or in this document plus any addenda as applicable to a particular Initiative or Component Project, or any any case where Code of Conduct violations create an unsafe or unethical environment for anyone.

 ## This Document

 This original CONTRIBUTING document has been composed by and for the Innovate for Vegas Foundation by [Dan Hugo](https://github.com/DanHugoDanHugo).
 Please find the revision controlled version of this document with history in the GitHub.com [Innovate for Vegas Foundation organization](https://github.com/InnovateForVegas) top-level repository at [CONTRIBUTING.md](https://github.com/InnovateForVegas/.github/blob/main/CONTRIBUTING.md).

-This document is published with Copyright held by the Innovate for Vegas Foundation
+This document is published with Copyright held by the Innovate for Vegas Foundation.

-This document is made available under the license of the repository in which is found, or under the [Creative Commons Attribution-ShareAlike 4.0 International License (cc-by-sa-4.0)](http://creativecommons.org/licenses/by-sa/4.0/) if there is no specified license present or available.
+This document is made available under the license of the repository in which is found, and under the [Creative Commons Attribution-ShareAlike 4.0 International License (cc-by-sa-4.0)](http://creativecommons.org/licenses/by-sa/4.0/), whichever license if most compatible with the use of the document to enable other Initiatives and Organizations.